-ES-05: Executive Summary
+Executive Summary

-Regulation Citation: 24 CFR 91.200(c), 91.220(b), 91.300(c), 91.320(b)
+ES-05 Executive Summary - 24 CFR 91.200(c), 91.220(b)

+1. Introduction

 This document contains the Consolidated Plan for the District of Columbia, covering the period of October 1, 2016 through September 30, 2021.
 The Consolidated Plan ("Plan") is an analysis of government policies, functions, and data designed to help states and local jurisdictions regularly assess their market conditions and affordable housing and community development needs.
 The process involves thorough data analysis followed by citizen participation to review and comment on the data and on the projected uses of the federal funding received, and it allows the District to make affordable housing and economic investment decisions.
 This document serves as the District of Columbia's application to the U.S. Department of Housing Urban Development (HUD) for the following federal resources: